-(3) Medicare rate; or (4) Provider may negotiate reimbursement.
+(4) Provider may negotiate reimbursement.
 If not successful in 30 days, may proceed to arbitration.
-Texas (2023) Yes Yes (1) an amount set by a political subdivision and filed with the state or; (2) the lesser of; (i) 325% of Medicare or; (ii)the provider's billed charge Public Pending Law expires on Sept.
+Texas (2023) Yes Yes (1) an amount set by a political subdivision and filed with the state or; (2) the lesser of; (i) 325% of Medicare or; (ii)the provider's billed charge Public Applies only to emergency services Law expires on Sept.
 1, 2025.
 Separate statutes apply to HMOs, health benefit plans, and insurers.
-Vermont (1994) Yes, for emergency services No N/A Both Applies only to Emergency services n/a West Virginia (1997) Yes Yes Provider's normal charges Both Only applies to state government programs in non- emergency situations Does not apply to PPO plans
+Vermont (1994) Yes, for emergency services No N/A Both Applies only to Emergency services N/A West Virginia (1997) Yes Yes Provider's normal charges Both Applies only to state government programs in non- emergency situations Does not apply to PPO plans

-Amended from Center on Health Insurance Reforms (CHIR) Commonwealth CHIR blog post on November 15th, 2021.
+Amended from Center on Health Insurance Reforms (CHIR) Commonwealth CHIR blog post (November 15, 2021).
 Please visit CHIR blog for more detailed information and interactive map.